EB-2 Visa: Key Takeaways

-The United States welcomes people with exceptional skills, advanced degrees and a passion for contributing to its economy.
+Every year, the United States welcomes people with exceptional skills, advanced degrees, and a passion for contributing to its economy.

 An EB-2 visa provides multiple benefits to its holders, including:

-- A path to permanent residency: EB-2 visa holders are eligible to apply for lawful permanent residence (a Green Card) and later, for U.S. citizenship.
+- A path to permanent residency: You can apply for lawful permanent residence (a Green Card) and later, for U.S. citizenship.

-- Dependent visas: EB-2 visa holders are allowed to bring their spouses and unmarried children under 21 years of age to the U.S. under EB-2 derivative visas.
+- Dependent visas: You are allowed to bring your spouse and unmarried children under 21 years of age to the U.S. under EB-2 derivative visas.

-- Work flexibility: EB-2 visa holders can change jobs within the same field or occupation, provided they continue to work in their area of expertise.
+- Work flexibility: You can change jobs within the same field or occupation, provided you continue to work in their area of expertise.

-- Access to U.S. healthcare and education: EB-2 visa holders and their dependents have access to the U.S. healthcare system and can enroll their children in U.S. schools.
+- Access to U.S. healthcare and education: You and your dependents have access to the U.S. healthcare system and can enroll your children in U.S. schools.

-- Potential for entrepreneurship: EB-2 visa holders with exceptional abilities or advanced degrees can start their own business in the U.S.
+- Potential for entrepreneurship: You can start your own business in the U.S.

 Depending on the applicant, an EB-2 visa can be divided into three subcategories: